GandalfTea/personalwiki/README.md

 ### Versions

 #### 0.1
 This prototype version focuses only on the Cell functionality.
 Front-end is done in React.js and TypeScript, featuring cell selection, modification and rendering with Markdown and LaTeX ( react-markdown and MathJax ).
 Data is served through a REST API.
 Modifications are sorted using a custom CellUpdate data type and queued for posting.
 The backend is a Django WSGI webserver with a SQLite database.
-The model is:

 <!--
 ```python